.htaccess tips and tricks

 Which is a handy directive, utilizing mod_rewrite; a subject I delve into far more deeply, in part two.

-get better protection..
+Get better protection..

 The authentication examples above assume that your web server supports "Basic" http authorisation, as far as I know they all do (it's in the Apache core).
 Trouble is, some browsers aren't sending password this way any more, personally I'm looking to php to cover my authorization needs.
-Basic auth works okay though, even if it isn't actually very secure - your password travels in plain text over the wire, not clever.
+Basic auth works okay though, even if it isn't actually that secure - your password travels in plain text over the wire, not clever.

-500 error
+500 error..

 If you add something that the server doesn't understand or support, you will get a 500 error page, aka.. "the server did a boo-boo".
 Even directives that work perfectly on your test server at home may fail dramatically at your real site.
 In fact this is a great way to find out if .htaccess files are enabled on your site; create one, put some gibberish in it, and load a page in that folder, wait for the 500 error. if there isn't one, probably they are not enabled.